 When I first started my blog, I only focused on Instagram.
 I definitely have Instagram to thank for a lot of my loyal followers and brand partnerships, but I have Pinterest to thank for most of my blog traffic.

 I actually didn’t set up my Pinterest account until I was 6 months into blogging, but I recommend you set this up from day ONE.
-Now that my Pinterest is set up I also use Canva to create my Pinterest templates.
-I make sure to include one image with text in every blog post to optimize for Pinterest.

 When I first started on Pinterest, I pinned A LOT and did it all manually.
 I would say I was pinning 20-30 pins a day where 50% was content from my blog and 50% was content from other blogs.
 This was taking me about an hour or so every day and honestly some days I got too busy to do this or just forgot.
 Using this manual method, I was able to organically grow my reach on Pinterest to about 200-300k a month.